-Local Option Taxes - Cities, counties, and villages may impose sales tax if approved by a local vote.23 Over 70 percent of Nebraska's population lives in localities that have local sales taxes.24 State law puts restrictions on these taxes.
+Local Option Taxes - Cities, counties, and villages may impose sales tax if approved by a local vote.
+More than 95 percent of sales in Nebraska take place in localities that have local sales taxes.
+State law puts restrictions on these taxes.
 For example, the maximum rate is 2 percent, and it can only be imposed on goods or services that are taxed at the state level.